z1chh/z1chh/README.md

 👀 I am always trying to explore more abilities and skills in order to further my efficiency in this domain and to excel in this field, as a programmer.

+Programming isn't about what you know; it's about what you can figure out.